shawnmckinney/LdapEntityManager/DESIGN.md

   - another test
 ```

-Deletes and reads have a key defined which contains the RDN of the node.
+Deletes and reads have a key defined which contain the node's Relative Distinguised Name (RDN).
 Searches require a filter.

 ```
 # delete/read/search sample